akshay-ios/PolyNetSDK/README.md

 # 📌 Notes

 Make sure your deployment target is set to iOS 12+ or tvOS 12+ in your app settings.

+The PolyNetSDK.xcframework includes all necessary binaries; no additional setup is required for WebRTC.